Last updated on October 24th, 2024

 ‘Boil it, bottle it, peel it, cook it …. or forget it’ still makes a great deal of sense.
 But let me elaborate.

 If you plan to boil your water, just bring it to a rolling boil for a minute or two.
 Any longer will rob you of your fuel and your water.
 When it comes to bottled water …buyer beware.
 Look for that unbroken seal, and don’t patronize that cute boy selling bottles from behind the taco stand.
-If you are a bit further off the proverbial beaten path, you might want to disinfect your water with products on the market (ask your travel doctor for her/his suggestions) or use one of the many water filters that are available.
-Beer, wine and carbonated drinks should all be safe, though the ice added to drinks may definitely be suspect.
+If you are a bit further off the proverbial beaten path, you might want to disinfect your water with products on the market (ask your travel doctor for her/his suggestions) or use one of the many available water filters.
+Beer, wine and carbonated drinks should all be safe, though the ice added to drinks may be suspect.
 I say, avoid the ice completely.

-Food that is cooked is definitely safer than that skewer of mystery meat being offered to you at the bus stop.
+Food that is cooked is safer than that skewer of mystery meat being offered to you at the bus stop.
 So by all means, eat in the markets, but eat what is cooked, make that ‘well cooked’, and cooked in front of your very own eyes.
 Fruits should not present a problem, just peel them.
-If you just absolutely crave that Caesar salad, then you really need to soak your romaine in some chlorine, a.k.a. bleach (sodium hypochlorite, 5% – 2 drops per liter) or a product called AQUATABS®.
+If you just absolutely crave that Caesar salad, then you need to soak your romaine in some chlorine, a.k.a. bleach (sodium hypochlorite, 5% – 2 drops per litre) or a product called AQUATABS®.

 A trip to the druggist…